ssoonmi/05-20-Lecture-Notes/W14D1/README.md

   element
 - `props` should be in an object (property names are camelCase)
 - To put a `class` property on an element, use `className` instead of `class`
+- Any arguments passed in after the second will be considered child elements

 [React.createElement Demo]